 Everyone has different personal circumstances, which effects how comfortable they are in public settings.
 Mosaic completely understands.
 For those who are ready to regather, we have worked hard to create a safe space while following appropriate guidelines.

-We are excited to announce that Mosaic is returning to IN-PERSON worship Sundays at 10 am.
+We are excited to announce that Mosaic is returning to IN-PERSON worship Sundays at 10 am on Sunday, February 7, 2021.
 Please arrive by 9:50 am in order to be seated.
-Please note that worship will look different.
-Even though we won't have music, we will worship God through His Word, Prayer, Testimony and a Biblically based message.
+Click here to register for the in-person service.

 We will continue to have our ON-LINE service (with music) at 10 am (click here to engage live).
 If you were not able to connect with us live on Sunday at 10am, there are several ways to watch throughout the week.
 You can watch the service from our Website, Facebook Page, and our Vimeo account.

 - Additional fans have been added for improved ventilation